 4. First Profession of Vows (3 years).
 You live the vows of poverty, celibacy, and obedience in community as preparation for permanent commitment.
 With this step, you wear the Visitation cross and as a sign of belonging to the Visitation Order.

 5. Final Profession of Vows.
 You profess life vows, a public, permanent commitment to seeking God according to the Gospel and to the Constitution of the Visitation Order.
 Education and ministry continue as a lifelong journey with the community.

 Are you called to religious life?
 Are you interested in meeting the Visitation Sisters?
-We invite you to grow in your discernment by visiting our monastery in Minneapolis.
-The Sisters would love to meet you and speak with you about your calling, whether or not you are destined to join the Visitation Order.
+We invite you to grow in your discernment by visiting our monastery in Minneapolis, perhaps for a whole weekend.
+We would love to meet you and speak with you about your calling, whether or not you are destined to join the Visitation Order.
 It is our pleasure to walk this part of your journey with you.

 If you would like to learn more, please contact Sister Katherine Mullin, whose contact information is below.
 We look forward to hearing from you.